pnp/powershell/documentation/Stop-PnPFlowRun.md

 $environment = Get-PnPPowerPlatformEnvironment
 Stop-PnPFlowRun -Environment $environment -Flow fba63225-baf9-4d76-86a1-1b42c917a182 -Identity 08585531682024670884771461819CU230 -Force
 ```
-This cancels the specified flow run of the specified flow without confirmation
+This cancels the specified flow run of the specified flow without confirmation.

 ## PARAMETERS